-- 1 Open IIS Manager. - 2 In the Connections pane, locate the REST Services web application and select it. - 3 In the right pane, go to the IIS section and double-click Authentication. - 4 Enable Windows Authentication and disable all of the other authentication methods. - 5 Use a text editor to open the C:\inetpub\wwwroot\DRAClient\rest\web.config file and locate the <authentication mode="None" /> line. - 6 Change "None" to "Windows" and save the file. - 7 Restart the IIS server.
+- 1 Open IIS Manager. - 2 In the Connections pane, locate the REST Services web application and select it. - 3 In the right pane, go to the IIS section and double-click Authentication. - 4 Enable Windows Authentication and disable all of the other authentication methods. - 5 Once you enable Windows Authentication, the Providers option is added to right-click menu and Actions panel on the right side of the manager window.
+Open the Providers dialog box and move NTLM to the top of the list. - 6 Use a text editor to open the C:\inetpub\wwwroot\DRAClient\rest\web.config file and locate the <authentication mode="None" /> line. - 7 Change "None" to "Windows" and save the file. - 8 Restart the IIS server.